 CNS provides deeply reported, award-winning coverage of issues that are important to Marylanders.
 CNS “Inspires Maryland Pride” by providing coverage of the state few can offer.

-With bureaus in College Park, Annapolis and Washington run by professional journalists, we deliver news in multiple multimedia formats via partner news organizations, a destination Web site, a nightly on-air television newscast on UMTV and affiliated social media channels (including Twitter and Facebook).
-We provide breaking news coverage, in-depth investigative and enterprise journalism, and serve as a laboratory for students to test and develop innovative new methods of reporting and telling stories.
+We deliver news in multiple formats via partner news organizations, a destination website, a nightly on-air television newscast and affiliated social media channels.
+We provide breaking news coverage, in-depth investigative and enterprise journalism, visual storytelling opportunities and serve as a laboratory for students to test and develop innovative methods of reporting and storytelling.